Czech and Slovak sword dances

 The Komna sword dance

 The Komna tradition is still performed locally, and dancers from Komna have appeared at the Sword Spectacular events held in Scarborough and Whitby from 1996 to 2004.
+There are photographs on this site showing the Podšable Komna dancers at the Sword Spectacular 2008.

 The Kaplice sword dance